 Say: It’s easy to see the differences between newborn babies and those who are older.
 But there are other things you can’t tell about people just by looking at them.

-Say: In the same way, you can’t really tell if a person is a Christian just by looking at his or her appearance.
+Say: In the same way, we can’t really tell if a person is a Christian just by looking at his or her outer appearance.
 In the Bible, there was a man named Nicodemus who didn’t understand one of Jesus’ stories because he was thinking about a person’s outside appearance only.
 Listen as I read the story to you.

 Read aloud John 3:1-7.
 Ask: